StatNLP/sepens/README.md

-# sepens
+# sepens: An Ensemble for Sepsis Prediction

-Ensembling neural networks for improved prediction and privacy in early diagnosis of sepsis
+Code for the paper "Ensembling neural networks for improved prediction and privacy in early diagnosis of sepsis"

+Documentation follows.